 Firing Too Quickly Can Make Pottery Explode in The Kiln

-As stated above, the water content can cause pottery to explode, especially if it is fired to quickly.
-However, there are other reasons why firing too quickly can cause problems.
+In addition to moisture in the clay, there are other reasons why firing too quickly can cause problems.

 These additional reasons are:

 Clay bodies contain organic matter and organic matter contains carbon.
-To change from clay to ceramic, the carbon in the clay needs to be burnt off.
+To change from clay to ceramic, the carbon in the clay needs to burn off.
 This process needs two things.

 Firstly, there needs to be enough oxygen in the kiln to allow the carbon to burn.
-For anything to burn successfully, oxygen is required.
-Also, the carbon needs to be given enough time to burn off.
+The carbons also need to be given enough time to burn off.

 If the temperature during this process rises too quickly, the carbon does not have enough time to burn off completely.
-As a result, carbon and gases can get trapped under the surface of the pottery which has become impermeable.
+As a result, carbon and gases can get trapped under the surface of the pottery which has sealed over.

-This can cause the ware to bubble, bloat and crack as the fire continues.
-It can also, on occasion cause the pottery to explode.
+This can cause the ware to bubble, bloat, and crack as the fire continues.
+It can also, sometimes cause the pottery to explode.

 The Quartz Inversion

-Another factor that can be the cause of damage to ware in the kiln is the quartz inversion.
-Quartz inversion does not cause pottery to explode but can cause it to crack, particularly as the clay cools down.
+Another factor that can be the cause of damage to pottery is the quartz inversion.
+The quartz inversion does not cause pottery to explode but can cause it to crack, particularly as the clay cools down.

-When the temperature is rising, the ware still has a degree of plasticity and may withstand the change in the volume of the quartz.
+When the temperature rises, the ware still has some plasticity and can withstand the change in the volume of the quartz.
 However, when the kiln is cooling the ware is more rigid and less able to cope with the strain of the quartz expanding.
 Cracks are therefore more likely to occur during the cooling part of the schedule.

 Problems arise particularly if different parts of the ware are at different temperatures.
 For example, one part of the pottery may be at 1064F (and therefore expanding) and the other part may be at 1112F.
-In this example, one part of the piece expanding whilst the other part is not.
-This puts the structure under strain and can cause cracks.
+Because one part of the pottery is expanding and the other isn’t the whole piece can be put under strain and crack with the tension.

-A number of factors explain why pottery explodes in the kiln.
-The main culprit implicated is left over water content in the greenware.
+Several factors explain why pottery can explode in the kiln.
+The main culprit is moisture in the greenware.